-Our inaugural installment of RDG’s Women’s History Month series encourages women to use their voice, advocate for each other and seek out ways to be their authentic selves.
+Our first installment of RDG’s Women’s History Month series encourages women to use their voices, advocate for each other and seek out ways to be their authentic selves.

 I’m so thrilled to be joined by each of you for the inaugural entry of our Women’s History Month interview series.
 First things first, I’d love to know how each of you ended up where you are today.
 What inspired you to pursue a career in your field?